Inventa Builds Confidence in Data Through the dbt Semantic Layer

 Benefits

-While gaining experience with the fine details of databases in Inventa’s early months had its benefits, keeping everything online and running as expected was time-consuming and frustrating.
-Once the company switched to dbt Cloud, Gabriel and his team had a lot more time on their hands—time that could be spent developing the business rather than fighting fires.
+While building and managing their own data stack in Inventa’s early months had its benefits, keeping everything online and running as expected was time-consuming and frustrating.
+Once the company switched to dbt Cloud, Gabriel and his team freed up a lot of time—time that could be spent developing the business rather than fighting fires.

-One of the big reasons for this is that Inventa’s data stack now works smoothly.
-Gabriel noted that when something is failing in dbt, “99% of the time, it’s a problem with the source data rather than the system.”
+Gabriel noted that when something fails in dbt, “99% of the time, it's a problem with the source data rather than the system.”
 Before, it could have been a problem in the pipeline, an accessibility issue, or one of the dozens of other potential errors.

-“Finding out the cause,” he noted, “was a lot of work.
+“Finding out the cause,” he added, “used to be a lot of work.
 A lot of frustrating, time-consuming work.”

-With dbt, Inventa’s data pipelines are much easier to understand, assess, and maintain thanks to dbt’s reliability and clear data lineage.
+With dbt, Inventa’s data pipelines are much easier to understand, assess, and maintain thanks to dbt Cloud's reliability and clear data lineage.

 “We now have a huge amount of documentation,” he explained.
 “With dbt, we can add Git pre-commits hooks and use project evaluator to enforce the CI/CD for documentation.

-“I’m setting the guidelines, but I’m also accountable to keep following them rather than simply pushing code without documenting it.”
+“I'm setting the guidelines, but I’m also accountable for following them rather than pushing code without documenting it.”

-Another significant advantage of moving to dbt Cloud is the ease of testing, which Inventa struggled with in its early days.
-According to Gabriel, the company had previously used DynamoDB, which was “not the easiest way to extract data.”
+Another significant advantage of moving to dbt Cloud was the ease of testing.
+Inventa had previously used DynamoDB, which came with its challenges.

 “We used to have a lot of bad data,” he explained.
-“With dbt, I can easily test the columns that I care about, and when we have an actual problem, we can quickly flag the issues to the engineering team.”
+“With dbt Cloud, I can easily test the columns that I care about, and when we have an actual problem, we can quickly flag issues to the engineering team.”

 With Inventa’s previous data stack, the engineering team’s first indication that something went wrong was when the production pipeline broke.
 Now, the team is alerted the moment a test fails, even if it’s not breaking the data pipeline.